ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/dbaas_pgsql_cluster.md

 * `credentials` - Credentials for the database user to be created.
     * `username` - The username for the initial postgres user.
     * `password`
+* `synchronization_mode` - Represents different modes of replication.
+Can have one of the following values: asynchronous, synchronous, strictly_synchronous